Pasture management for horse fields

 2. The grass seed mixture: suitable for horses

 There are some standard seed mixes commercially available for horse fields in England.
 It consists of perennial ryegrass (3 to 4 varieties), meadow fescue, Timothy (2 varieties), creeping red fescue and smooth stalked meadow grass.
 You need around 14 kg per acre.

 Ryegrass is less suitable for horses as it grows very fast and overgrows the finer grasses, which horses prefer.
 Ryegrass also contains a high level of protein, which is good for cows (milk production), but not required for horses.
 Horses need a more structure rich type of grass.

 Creeping red fescue is one of the best grasses for horse fields and it is recommended to put a mix together yourself without any ryegrass.
 A standard mix should contain creeping red fescue (4 kg/acre), crested dogstail (2 kg/acre), Timothy (1 kg/acre), smooth stalked meadow grass (1 kg/acre) and cocksfoot (0.5 kg/acre).
 Ideally you would add some herbs and wildflowers.
-Pavo has developed grass seed for horses.
+The grassseed for horses: Pavo Horse Grass Seed

 3. Grazing and topping

 It is recommended to top the fields every now and then between periods of grazing.
 This will maintain the good quality of the fields.